unrealities/warning-track/README.md

 * [http://warningtrack.co/](http://warningtrack.co/)
 * [@warningtrackco](http://twitter.com/warningtrackco)

+## VERSION

+4.0.x Using statsapi.mlb.com
+3.0.x Updating to go 1.10

 ## TODO

 * Smarter "fetchAllStatuses": Within so many minutes of a scheduled game, we should try to update that game's status.
 Or manually set their status to In Progress to allow it to be caught in the refresh cycle.